 2. Decreased Appetite / Change In Eating Habits

-If your dog is experiencing oral pain, she may have a decreased appetite or eat differently than normal.
-They may also eat slower, eat less, or drop food while eating.
-Keep an eye out for all of these things, as they may be a sign of tooth infection.
-Unfortunately, most dogs continue to eat normally, despite having painful problems in the mouth.
+If your dog is experiencing oral pain, they may become less interested in eating, or start to eat differently than normal.
+They may eat slower, eat less, or drop food while eating.
+Keep an eye out for all of these changes in your dog, as they may be a sign of tooth infection.
+But just because your dog isn’t having any trouble eating doesn’t mean they aren’t in pain.
+Unfortunately, most dogs continue to eat normally despite having painful problems in the mouth.

 3. Facial or Jaw Swelling

 This symptom is occasionally seen when dogs have infections in the upper jaw.
-This should be evaluated and treated as soon as you notice it.
+Facial or jaw swelling should be evaluated and treated as soon as you notice it.
 Unfortunately, localized swelling does not occur very frequently, even in abscessed teeth.

-Drooling is a sign of tooth infection that may be seen in dogs, but is more often observed when cats have a tooth infection.
-Because dogs tend to drool regularly, it can be hard to notice when drool is caused by infection rather than just general dog drooling.
+Although drooling is a sign of tooth infection that may be seen in dogs, it is more often observed when cats have a tooth infection.
+Because dogs tend to drool regularly, it can be hard to notice when drool is caused by infection rather than just typical dog drooling.

 5. Oral Pain or Discomfort